Motorway (brand)

-Motorway is an online used car marketplace.
-It offers a selling platform for private car owners to sell their vehicle directly to car dealers.
-Motorway is based in London and Brighton in the UK.
+Motorway is a British used car marketplace that enables private sellers to sell their vehicles directly to car dealers through daily online auctions.
+The platform does not offer used car listings or direct purchase options for consumers, unlike some other UK used car operators.

+The company is headquartered in London and also has offices in Brighton.
+In 2021, the company was valued at over $1 billion for the first time.
+By 2023, it was processing £2.2 billion a year in used car sales.

 History

 Motorway was co-founded in July 2017 by Tom Leathes, Alex Buttle and Harry Jones, who had previously created Top10, a broadband and mobile deal comparison site that was acquired by uSwitch in 2010.

 Following an angel round of £500,000, Motorway launched in July 2017.
 The company subsequently raised £2.75 million at seed level funding, with investors including LocalGlobe, a seed stage venture firm founded by Robin Klein and Marchmont Ventures (founded by Momondo and Cheapflights CEO Hugo Burge).

 The brand raised a further £11 million in Series A funding in 2019, with investors again led by Marchmont Ventures and LocalGlobe.
 This brought the company's total funding up to £14.3 million.

 The founders announced in January 2020 that the service was receiving over 100,000 enquiries per month.

 During the COVID-19 pandemic, Motorway was forced to stop trading in March 2020 following the UK national lockdown.
 Trading resumed in May 2020 with contact-free transport to align with social distancing rules.

 By June 2020, Motorway reported £1.39m in used car sales on the platform per day.

 In June 2021, Motorway raised £48m in Series B funding led by Index Ventures, BMW i Ventures and Unbound.
 At funding completion, Danny Rimer, partner at Index Ventures, joined Motorway’s board.

 In October 2021, Motorway announced its recent financial results to Bloomberg News, revealing $1 billion of sales expected in 2021, with $2 billion projected for the following year.